ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-*
-NEARER HOME. &#x27;
-Ore sweetly solemn thought
-Conies i&lt;? u?e o&#x27;er ?n I o&#x27;er ;
-I&#x27;m nearer home to-day
-Than I ever was before.
-Neaier my Father&#x27;s house.
-Where many mansions be :
-Nearer the great white throne,
-Nearer the jasper sea.
-Nearer the bound of life
-When, we lay our burdens down,
-Nearer leaving the cross,
-Nearer gaming the crown.
-But lying darklv between.
-Winding down through the night,
-Lies the dim and unknown stream
-That leads at last to light.
-Father, pcrfert my trosf.
-Strengthen the might of inv faith.
-Lei me feel as I would whe-ii I stand.
-On the rock of the shore of death.
-Fed as I would when my feet
-Are slipping o&#x27;er the brink.
-For it may be I&#x27;m neai er home
-Nearer now than I thinks

-ssrjcsjuffisim
 An Eloquent Extract.
 ??Generation alter generation,&#x27;&#x27; say* ?
 writer, &quot;have felt a? we now feel,&quot; and